 After an inquiry into the tragedy, the U.K.’s postmaster-general concluded, “Those who have been saved, have been saved through one man, Mr. Marconi…and his marvelous invention.”

 Today, little is left of the Wellfleet station.
 Much of it was dismantled during World War I as a security measure.
-Much of the rest was claimed by the sea.
+The sea claimed much of the rest of it.
 The site is now part of the Cape Cod National Seashore and listed on the National Register of Historic Places.